- Home

 Filing for Office

-• List of offices up for election with filing fees and 2024 Election Schedule can be found here
+- List of local offices up for election with filing fees and the 2026 Election Schedule can be found HERE

-• Filing For Candidacy information from the State Board of Elections, includes the Notice of Candidacy form
+- Filing for candidacy information from the State Board of Elections, including the Notice of Candidacy form, can be found HERE

-• Please check with your bank to ascertain what documents are needed to open a campaign committee bank account
+- Please check with your bank before filing to ascertain what documents are needed to open a campaign committee bank account

 New Candidate Under Threshold